 Photo via Shutterstock

-Ageless, changeless Athene finally deems her child ready to fight for humanity.
-The year-god’s daughter has lived the lives of women throughout the ages and has reached the seventh labyrinth, the final circle promised by Athene 4000 years ago.
+Ageless, changeless Athene finally deems her child ready to fight for the future of humanity.
+The year-god’s daughter has reached the seventh labyrinth, the final circle promised by Athene 4000 years ago.

 All her past incarnations return to her consciousness.

-I invite you to view the book trailer for When the Moon Whispers.
-You can find it over on the right hand side of my main page.
+I invite you to view the book trailer for When the Moon Whispers on Youtube.

 Swimming in the Rainbow, though not yet formally published, achieved semi-finalist status in the Amazon Breakthrough Novel Contest.
 Here are some reviews it garnered from readers: